danaikorre/dsmanufacturing.github.io/faqs.md

   * course title: ***PG Professional Development in Data Skills Workforce Development (Online Learning) (ICL)***
   * code:  ***PTPDVDSWDV1U***

-Provided you stated in the personal statement section of your application application  for this course you should have been assigned to it.
+Provided you stated in the personal statement section of your application for this course you should have been assigned to it.
 Otherwise please e-mail [Bayes](mailto:bayes-training@ed.ac.uk) to clarify this.

 ### Can I also take another course in Bayes' _Data Skills Workforce Development_ portfolio?

+There are no restrictions on how many courses you may take each year.
+However, each course requires up to 100 hours of study on average, so you may wish to consider whether course loads may pose a problem where schedules overlap.
-Because formal course applications are currently tied to funding support, fee waivers are normally restricted to one per applicant for each run of the [_Workforce Development_ portfolio](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development).
+If you are reliant on fee waivers, please note that these are normally restricted to one per applicant for each run of the [_Workforce Development_ portfolio](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development).
 However, the current disruption to work, normal schedules and processes means that exceptions may be made on a case by case basis.
 Please contact the [Bayes Centre](mailto:bayes-training@ed.ac.uk) if you wish to apply for another course in addition to this one.
 <p>&nbsp;</p>